testpress/streams-docs/docs/server-api/assets.md

 To move an asset to the root directory , send an HTTP POST request with an empty request body to the designated API endpoint.
 :::

-## Generating Subtitles for Assets
+## Generating Subtitles for Existing Assets

 To Generate Subtitle for individual asset in the organization, you need to send an HTTP POST request to the API Endpoint, with the [authentication Header](../server-api/authentication.md).

 **Endpoint**
 ```bash